nico-stan/Project-III/README.md

 - Input: Holds the data used to find our location with json.
 - Output: Contains the images with the figures that are used multiple times through the project.
 - src: Contains python files with all functions created specifically for this analysis.
-In the root directory there are three aditional files:
+In the root directory there are three additional files:
 - README: This file works as a report for the project
 - A Jupyter Notebook that includes all the code used in the project
-- A Jupyter Notebook with the dataframe from the web scrapping
+- A Jupyter Notebook with the dataframe from the web scraping

 ## Reference:
 Ferrar and Green (2021).
 Excellence in People Analytics: How to Use Workforce Data to Create Business Value.
 Kogan Page.